Safety

 We also learn how to initially respond to a fire and how to use a hydrant to prevent the spread of a fire through daily training to ensure that we can immediately perform self-defense fire-fighting operations.
 To constantly improve our disaster coping skills and strengthen anti-disaster activities, we join a hydrant operation competition held locally, ranking higher every year.

-At Kaneka, we conduct various safety management and safety technology training sessions for newly appointed manufacturing managers, section chiefs, and dedicated safety engineers.
+At Kaneka, we conduct various safety management and safety technology training sessions for newly appointed manufacturing general managers, production managers, and dedicated safety engineers.

 We evaluate the safety of our facilities using HAZOP (*2).
 The evaluation is mandated to be conducted by individuals registered as evaluators under our internal certification system.
 We also conduct HAZOP training annually to develop evaluators.

-We are continuously working to enhance safety technologies by establishing methods for assessing the risks of chemical interactions and evaluating thermal runaway in reactions, thereby ensuring plant safety.
+We continue to improve safety technologies by establishing methods to assess the risks of chemical interactions and thermal runaway during reactions, thereby ensuring plant safety.

 Learn more about our safety training details and achievements here.